sid-deshmukh-code/maintain-linux/README.md

 # maintain-linux
-A Short script to update and take backup of your linux system
+A program which helps you out maintaining your linux device

 ## Taking backup of our system